ProxyCode1010/AI-Breed-Classifier-for-Bharat-Pashudhan-App/README.md

 Cloud-based deployment & API for third-party integration

-## ⚠️ Disclaimer
+### ⚠️ Disclaimer

-> **Note:** Developed for educational and demonstration purposes (SIH 2025).
+Note: Developed for educational and demonstration purposes (SIH 2025).
-> AI suggestions **should not replace human verification**.
+AI suggestions should not replace human verification.
 Manual confirmation by trained FLWs or veterinary experts is mandatory.
-> The developers are **not responsible** for any consequences arising from use of AI suggestions.
+The developers are not responsible for any consequences arising from use of AI suggestions.

-🎓 Developed During SIH 2025
+### 🎓 Developed During SIH 2025
 Problem ID: 25004
 Ministry: Ministry of Fisheries, Animal Husbandry & Dairying

 This project was created as part of Smart India Hackathon 2025 for image-based breed recognition of cattle and buffaloes in India.

-✅ Conclusion
+### ✅ Conclusion
 BPA Smart Breed Identifier combines AI, mobile technology, and multi-language support to:

 Assist FLWs in breed identification